 The shacks sit big groups of people in long communal tables.
-The ambiance is very joyful and familiar.
+The atmosphere is very joyful and familiar.
 You often have activities for the kids and you can stroll the forest to digest all the sugar.

-Quebec is full of Erablières scattered through the province, after all we supply the world about 80% of all the maple syrup.
+Quebec is full of Erablières scattered through the province, after all, we supply the world about 80% of all the maple syrup.
 You can find them away from the big cities into the countryside.

 For the past 3 years, we have been filling our bellies at the Erablière Shefford.
 Located only 1 hour away from Montreal, in the eastern townships, this cabane à sucre has reinvented the traditional menu in favour of a more fancy & elaborated one.
 Every year, the menu and the chefs change giving a new twist every time we visit the shack.

-This year, Les Affamés, a well known restaurant in Montreal, chose three big services with duck, pork, lamb & apple doughnuts.
+This year, Les Affamés, a well-known restaurant in Montreal, chose three big services with duck, pork, lamb & apple doughnuts.
 Don’t worry, the traditional tire d’érable (maple taffy on the snow) is still on the menu!